ggandor/lightspeed.nvim/README.md

 #### "Cold" repeat

-- Pressing `<enter>` after invoking any of Lightspeed's motions searches with the previous input (1- and 2-character searches are saved separately).
+- Pressing `<backspace>` after invoking any of Lightspeed's motions searches with the previous input (1- and 2-character searches are saved separately).
-  Subsequent keystrokes of `<enter>` move on to the next match (that is, it invokes "instant-repeat" mode), while `<tab>` reverts (just like `S`/`F`/`T`).
+  Subsequent keystrokes of `<backspace>` move on to the next match (that is, it invokes "instant-repeat" mode), while `<tab>` reverts (just like `S`/`F`/`T`).

 - There are dedicated `<Plug>` keys available for the two modes; `;`